-Steve Steele’s daughter is his number one purpose in life, but nature comes in as a close second.
-He has been a very nature-oriented person for as far back as he can remember.
-Going out to spend time with nature has always been Steele's sanctuary, and he considers nature to be his own personal form of religion.
-“I’ve always loved going out to where no one can judge you,” Steele explains in regards to his favourite pastime.
+Steve Steele’s daughter is his number one priority in life, but nature is a close second.
+He has been a nature-oriented person for as far back as he can remember, and spending time in nature has always been Steele's sanctuary.
+He considers nature to be his form of religion.
+“I’ve always loved going out there where no one can judge you,” Steele explains in regards to his favorite pastime.
 “Everything is so peaceful.”

 Getting StartedUsing the webcam on his computer, Steele began to stream directly to YouTube.
 Unfortunately, he nearly killed his computer by letting it run for so long.
-His daughter insisted that he use an iPad instead, and thus Steele began to host Google Hangouts showcasing the animals in his own backyard.
+His daughter insisted that he use an iPad instead, and thus Steele began to host Google Hangouts showcasing the animals in his backyard.
 To Steele’s surprise, people began to follow the stream, but his Google Hangouts kept crashing unpredictably, causing the untimely end of his streams.
 Steele knew that the fate of “Steve’s Backyard Critters And Birds” depended on him finding a reliable way to run the show.
 He sat down to do some research and was impressed with what he found.

 To find out more about “Steve’s Backyard Critters And Birds”, check out his YouTube page, which has both his current daily streamed content as well as his pre-recorded content.
 We wish you much luck on the continuation of your show, Steve!

 Sign up to receive notifications whenever a new blog post is published.
 You may unsubscribe at any time.